-5.5.6 Potential New Requirements needed to support the use case
+5.5.6 Potential new requirements needed to support the use case

-[P.R 5.5.6-1] Subject to operator’s policy, the 5G system shall support subscription policies that define a maximum energy credit limit for services.
+[PR.5.5.6-1] Subject to operator’s policy, the 5G system shall support subscription policies that define a maximum energy credit limit for services.

-[P.R 5.5.6-2] Subject to operator’s policy, the 5G system shall support subscription policies that support a means to associate energy utilization units with charging records.
+[PR.5.5.6-2] Subject to operator’s policy, the 5G system shall support subscription policies that support a means to associate energy utilization units with charging records.

-[P.R 5.5.6-3] Subject to operator’s policy, the 5G system shall support a means to expose energy utilization to authorized third parties for services, such that the energy utilization information clearly identifies the 'approaching' enforcement of an energy credit limit.
+[PR.5.5.6-3] Subject to operator’s policy, the 5G system shall support a means to expose energy utilization to authorized third parties for services, such that the energy utilization information clearly identifies the 'approaching' enforcement of an energy credit limit.

-[P.R 5.5.6-4] Subject to operator’s policy, the 5G system shall support a mechanism to perform energy utilization credit limit control for services.
+[PR.5.5.6-4] Subject to operator’s policy, the 5G system shall support a mechanism to perform energy utilization credit limit control for services.

 NOTE 1: The result of the credit control is not specified by this requirement.
 Examples include gating, increased charging rates, etc.